decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 ```shell
 make local-start
 ```
+It will take a while to run until all the Docker images are pulled or built.

 Behind the scenes it will build and run all the Docker images defined in the [docker-compose.yml](https://github.com/decodingml/llm-twin-course/blob/main/docker-compose.yml) file.